automorphism88/snapraid-btrfs/README.md

 file where the data paths are replaced with those of corresponding read-only snapshots, then running `snapraid` using the temporary configuration file.

-Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to `snapraid` (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary SnapRAID config file). `snapraid-btrfs` also adds additional commands, such as `cleanup`, for managing its snapshots.
+Options appearing before the command (e.g., `sync` or `scrub`) control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to `snapraid`, with the exception of `-c`/`--conf`, which is reserved for use by `snapraid-btrfs` to point `snapraid` to its temporary configuration file, and which can instead be specified as a `snapraid-btrfs` option, before the command, so that it can be processed by `snapraid-btrfs` when creating the temporary SnapRAID config file.
+For example, `snapraid-btrfs -c /foo/snapraid.conf sync -v` would run `snapraid sync -c /tmp/example -v`, where `/tmp/example` was generated using `/foo/snapraid.conf` instead of `/etc/snapraid.conf`. `snapraid-btrfs` also implements additional commands, such as `cleanup`, for managing its snapshots.

 ## Setup instructions